itzdaimy/247afk-MCP-Server/README.md

 - Node.js 18 or later
 - 247afk account with access to the script editor
-- Browser open on the script to edit.
+- Browser open on the script to edit. (on https://247afk.com)